 - Expanded access to downsizer contributions from a sale of the family home for certain circumstances.

 - SMSF residency test relaxed for absences from Australia for up to 5 years.

 Infrastructure spending continues to be a substantial part of Government expenditure throughout every state and territory.

 The Government is again planning on spending their way out of trouble and this will continue to boost the Australian economy in many ways which is great for our current lives.
 We would call on this Government and any future Governments to look a little further ahead and map that out for all Australians.
 We will endeavour to help every client to take full advantage of all of the opportunities presented in this current budget whilst at the same time mapping an approach that meets your long term objectives.

-For greater details around the key aspects of this year’s budget please download our Budget 2021-22 q4 financial Report, and as always if you’ve any specific questions feel free to reach out to our team.
+As always if you’ve any specific questions feel free to reach out to our team.

 Grant and Kelly